Rasa Sayange

 Achmad.

-22. Honza Says:
+22. Honza says:

 This dispute over the ‘ownership’ of the song sounds a bit ridiculous to me.
 Some of you will strongly disagree with me, I’m sure of it (perhaps claiming it’s not the same and that I’m comparing incomparable), but this is a folk song and as such it got popular even in Malaysia where it found its second home, and no Indonesian can do anything about it whether (s)he likes it or not.